Harpalinae: Ecology

 Members of Harpalinae fulfill a variety of ecological niches.
 These include various symbioses with other insects, ovoviviparity, and even ectoparasitism.
 Harpaline beetles, like other ground beetles, have pygidial glands that are used for defensive secretions, some secretions containing formic acid.
 Members of Harpalinae are even considered agents of biological pest control, especially in agricultural settings.
 While likely not having co-evolved with the angiosperms, angiosperm radiation likely lead to the diversification of ecological niches in Harpalinae.

 Tribes

 The subfamily Harpalinae contains around 40 tribes, consisting of 19,000 species worldwide.
 The variety of morphologies within Harpalinae make phylogenetic placements of tribes harder to establish without the support of genetic evidence.
 Molecular phylogenies may even point to such a rapid speciation of Harpalinae, showing some of these tribes arising at the same time.
 Supertribes have been constructed based on traits such as chemical defense structures, male and female reproductive structures, elytra morphology, and habitats.
 While these relationships are not entirely resolved, listed below are tribes currently pertaining to Harpalinae.

-Colliuris pensylvanica, a weird-looking member of Harpalinae within the tribe Odacanthini.
+Colliuris pensylvanica, an odd-looking member of Harpalinae within the tribe Odacanthini.